igrzetic/nexora-ai-chatbot/README.md

 Interact with the chatbot in the terminal or through the configured frontend (if applicable).
 Ask for code snippets, programming explanations, or example exercises.

+## Check it online

+Project is uploaded using Netlify service available on this link: https://nexora-ai-chatbot.netlify.app/

 ## Authors:

 Ivan Gržetić